FmoOliveira/RoadToCSharp/C# Flow Control.md

 # C# Flow Control

-In this article, we will cover flow control in C#, a fundamental topic for any software developer.
+In this article, we'll explore flow control in C#, a fundamental topic for any software developer.
 Effective management of flow control ensures that your program behaves predictably, performs efficiently, and remains readable and maintainable.
-Based on industry best practices, including insights from Steve McConnell’s *Code Complete*, we'll explore how to handle key flow control structures like `if`, `switch`, loops (`for`, `while`, `do-while`, `foreach`), and the `break`/`continue` statements.
+Based on industry best practices, including insights from Steve McConnell's *Code Complete*, we'll delve into key flow control structures like `if`, `switch`, loops (`for`, `while`, `do-while`, `foreach`), and the `break`/`continue` statements.

----

 ## The `if` Statement

 The `if` statement is a fundamental control structure that evaluates a Boolean condition and executes a block of code if the condition is `true`.
-Writing effective `if` statements is crucial for maintaining clean, readable, and efficient code while improving its clarity and maintainability..
+Writing effective `if` statements is crucial for maintaining clean, readable, and efficient code.

 ### Example: